 Buy it: Scented candle at Amazon

-Looking for gifts for a librarian who loves art almost as much as books?
-Birchbark Books out of Minneapolis, Minnesota, is a treasured institution in their community and beyond.
+Birchbark Books out of Minneapolis is a treasured institution in their community and beyond.
 An independent, Indigenous-owned bookstore, Birchbark carries an amazing selection of books, Native arts, and gifts that inspire literal pilgrimages from across the country and world.
-This beautiful print by Native artist Chholing Taha feels like it floated out of a story.
+(Plus, we love any bookstore that has a whole page dedicated to the staff’s pets.)

 Snacks for readers can be tricky, but not with this assortment from Cravebox!
 Whether they’re in the middle of a good book or taking a snack break from restacking shelves, any librarian will look forward to these tasty treats.